 Safety is an issue at the forefront of many parents' minds when they think of their student studying abroad.
 The Center for Global Education has developed a comprehensive safety and emergency response plan and monitors State Department safety bulletins daily.
 In addition, all HWS programs have local staff, or our own Faculty Directors, on site with the students.
 In a true emergency, the CGE and HWS reserve the right to cancel or bring back a program in progress.
 In the unlikely event this should happen, HWS will make all reasonable accommodations to ensure that students will receive academic credit.

-For the first time, you may feel like your son or daughter is a little further away than a phone call, email or instant message can reach.
-Although many students have email access, it is usually much more limited than they are used to on campus.
-They may not be able to instant message at all.
-And their use of the phone may also be limited by host families to pre-arranged calls or phone cards that they purchase and use at local payphones.
+For the first time, you may feel like your son or daughter is a little further away than a phone call, email or text can reach.
+Although almost all students will have email access abroad, in some countries it is much more limited than they are used to.
+In homestays, use of the phone may be limited by host families to pre-arranged calls or phone cards that they purchase and use at local payphones.
 You should expect to be able to reach your son or daughter, but you should also expect that this will not be as easy as it is now.
-While some students abroad are either issued or may choose to purchase cell phones, this is by no means the rule.
+While some students abroad are either issued with or choose to purchase cell phones, this is by no means the rule.